Definition of Anaphylaxis:

 Symptoms of anaphylaxis

-The first signs of an anaphylaxis may resemble typical allergy symptoms: runny nose or rash.
-But within about 30 minutes, more serious signs appear.
+The first signs of anaphylaxis may resemble typical allergy symptoms: runny nose or rash.
+But within about 30 minutes, more severe signs appear.

 - Cough; wheezing and pain, itching or tightness in the chest